-At Lyng CE Primary School, these values are explicitly taught through Personal, Social, Health Education (PSHE), and Religious Education (RE).
+At Lyng CE Primary Academy, these values are explicitly taught through Personal, Social, Health Education (PSHE), and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced curriculum and Values focus within Collective Worship and assemblies.
 We have achieved the following external accreditations which demonstrate evidence of our commitment to these values:

 - Ofsted grade of ‘Good’

 - School Inspection of Anglican and Methodist Schools (SIAMS) grade of ‘Good’